-“Harassment” means acts, omissions or statements that have the purpose or effect of being offensive, frightening, hostile, degrading or humiliating.
+“Harassment” means acts, omissions or statements that have the purpose or effect of being offensive, frightening, hostile, degrading, humiliating or troublesome.

 “Sexual harassment” means any form of unwanted sexual attention that has the purpose or effect of being offensive, frightening, hostile, degrading, humiliating or troublesome.

-Employers and managers of organisations and educational institutions shall prevent and stop harassment and sexual harassment in their area of responsibility.
+Employers and managers of organisations and educational institutions shall preclude and seek to prevent harassment and sexual harassment in their area of responsibility.

-All employers shall, in their operations, make active, targeted and systematic efforts to promote equality and prevent discrimination on the basis of gender, pregnancy, leave in connection with childbirth or adoption, care responsibilities, ethnicity, religion, belief, disability, sexual orientation, gender identity and gender expression.
-Such efforts shall encompass recruitment, pay and working conditions, promotion, development opportunities, accommodation, the opportunity to combine work with family life and preventing harassment.
+All employers shall, in their operations, make active, targeted and systematic efforts to promote equality, prevent discrimination on the basis of gender, pregnancy, leave in connection with childbirth or adoption, care responsibilities, ethnicity, religion, belief, disability, sexual orientation, gender identity, gender expression or combinations of these grounds, and shall seek to prevent harassment, sexual harassment and gender-based violence.
+Such efforts shall encompass the areas of recruitment, pay and working conditions, promotion, development opportunities, accommodation and the opportunity to combine work with family life.

 All public undertakings, regardless of size, and private undertakings that ordinarily employ more than 50 persons shall, in the context of their operations:

 a) investigate whether there is a risk of discrimination or other barriers to equality, including by reviewing pay conditions by reference to gender and the use of involuntary part-time work every two years,

 b) analyse the causes of identified risks,